Eklipsorz/pub-learning-note/Untitled 3.md

 > While `greetStudent(..)` does receive a single argument as the parameter named `greeting`, it also makes reference to both `students` and `studentID`, identifiers which come from the enclosing scope of `lookupStudent(..)`.
 Each of those references from the inner function to the variable in an outer scope is called a _closure_.
 In academic terms, each instance of `greetStudent(..)` _closes over_ the outer variables `students` and `studentID`.

+Each of those references from the inner function to the variable in an outer scope is called a _closure_.
+In academic terms, each instance of `greetStudent(..)` _closes over_ the outer variables `students` and `studentID`.

 > So what do those closures do here, in a concrete, observable sense?

 > Closure allows `greetStudent(..)` to continue to access those outer variables even after the outer scope is finished (when each call to `lookupStudent(..)` completes).
 Instead of the instances of `students` and `studentID` being GC'd, they stay around in memory.
 At a later time when either instance of the `greetStudent(..)` function is invoked, those variables are still there, holding their current values.